openUC2/openUC2.github.io/docs/dev/sw/imswitch/Advanced/01_Installation/README.md

 ## Overview

-The ImSwitch OS is a specialized Raspberry Pi OS image that includes:
+The openUC2 OS is a specialized Raspberry Pi OS image that includes:
 - **ImSwitch** with all dependencies pre-installed
 - **UC2-REST** Python interface for ESP32 communication
 - **UC2-ESP32 firmware** flashing tools